 In summer I use to a light rain jacket I bought off Amazon by a company called Keela.
 This is an excellent jacket for summer, it's very light, it packs away into a handy pouch, it protects your neck and the hood keeps the rain off.
 The price depends on the size but it's pretty good value for what you get.
 Really for that price you can't ask for more.
-Lets face it, a decent tarp would cost you more and, well, we've already tried that!
+Let's face it, a decent tarp would cost you more and, well, we've already tried that!
 Keela Stash-away Jacket Orange L.

 My winter jacket is by Regatta (probably my favourite brand of outdoor gear because they combine good quality clothes with good value for money.
 There are brands which are generally better than Regatta, such as North Face or Patagonia, but they are often three times as expensive.
 And let's face it, you are paying extra for the logo.

-My current Regatta jacket seems to have reached the end of the line but it's very similar to this one.
+My current Regatta jacket seems to have reached the end of the line and I can't find it anywhere on the internet.
 It comes with a detachable liner which when detached is a very cosy, padded, cold-weather fleece, which is actually too warm for hillwalking, I use it mostly when I'm some place cold and sitting still.
 The jacket on its own is great for hillwalking in cold weather and combined with a poncho it makes excellent defence against the rain.